 If you have a lot of baggage and want to get into town by car, you have 2 main options: taxis or GO Airport Express.
 Taxis are everywhere at the airport, and it will cost you about $35 to get downtown.
-Airport Express vans must be reserved ahead of time (www.airportexpress.com) and provide service to most hotels in Chicago for $27 (one way).
+Airport Express vans must be reserved ahead of time (www.airportexpress.com) and provide service to most hotels in Chicago.
 For either option, you can expect the ride to downtown to take at least 30 minutes, but up to 2 hours in heavy traffic (you'll definitely want to avoid rush hour).

 Public transportation is another option if you want to save money, and there's no need to worry about traffic.
-From O'Hare, the Blue Line takes you downtown in about 40 minutes for only $2.
+From O'Hare, the Blue Line takes you downtown in about 40 minutes for only a few dollars.
 Trains leave every 6-10 minutes during the day and every half-hour in the evening and overnight.

-Although it's smaller than O'Hare, Midway is closer to the Loop and services more discount airlines (but fewer airlines overall).
-If you're looking for a good deal on plane tickets, check out flights to Midtown first.
+Midway International Airport Although it's smaller than O'Hare, Midway is closer to the Loop and services more discount airlines (but fewer airlines overall).
+If you're looking for a good deal on plane tickets, check out flights to Midway first.

-The options for getting into town by car are similar to those for O'Hare--taxis and Airport Express vans are both easily available (reservations required for the latter).
+The options for getting into town by car are similar to those for O'Hare—taxis and Airport Express vans are both easily available (reservations required for the latter).
 The car ride takes about 20 minutes without traffic and will run you about $25.
-The rate for the Express vans is $22.
 Again, you'll want to avoid rush hour traffic.

 Getting downtown from Midway by public transportation is fast and easy, but the Orange Line, which services Midway, stops operating between the hours of 11:30 PM and 5:00 AM (so plan accordingly).
 For those traveling with lots of luggage, beware that the train station is a good walk from the terminal.
-Apart from those disadvantages, the Orange Line is quite convenient--it runs every 6-15 minutes, costs $2, and takes about 25 minutes to get downtown.
+Apart from those disadvantages, the Orange Line is quite convenient—it runs every 6-15 minutes, costs only a few dollars, and takes about 25 minutes to get downtown.

 The Chicago Transit Authority (CTA) runs the 2nd largest public transportation system in the nation, servicing the City of Chicago and 40 neighboring communities.
 The CTA provides over 140 bus routes, including some 24-hour routes, known as "Owl Service."
 The CTA also has a rail system that consists of 8 "rapid transit trains" (like the subway or metro in other areas).